peppergv4/hackathon-resources/README.md

 5. Once ForAllSecure validates your target and elligiblity, you'll be asked to submit a pull request to the repository under github.com/mayhemheroes.
 If requested during the review, make changes.

-6. Once your changes have been approved and merged, you'll be eligible for an **all expenses paid trip to Key West, FL!**
+6. Once your changes have been approved and merged, you'll be eligible for **up to $1000 for new integrations and $5000 for existing integrations!**

 ## Target Checklist